-Nice vs Monaco
+Nice vs Monaco by Lucien

 Nice is nowhere close to a positive start in the season, as the side has suffered exclusion from Champions League against Napoli (previously winning over Ajax thanks to a away goal rule), but the side is also having a very poor start in the French Ligue 1.
 After four rounds played, they have just a victory over Guingamp at home in a match played more than three weeks ago.

 They firstly lost in the season opener against St Etienne on the road, than have suffered defeat at home against Troyes, while the side got completely outplayed in previous round when they lost to mediocre Amiens with a 3:0 result before the international break.
 True, they had much more of the ball possession, but weren't moving the ball well and weren't that threatening at all, in comparison to the home team which simply knew always what they wanted taking the double lead first halftime via Kakuta and Konate, while the second one sealed their victory in 88th minute.
 The team is now tied up with play-out placed Amiens and need to react drastically better as soon as possible.

 Defender Dante (4/0) is suspended for this one, while midfielder Wylan Cyprien remains long term absentee with a broken leg.
 Forwards Mario Balotelli (1/0), Mickael Le Bihan (no performance so far) and defender Malang Sarr (3/0) are doubtful for this one due different reasons and with little chances to get involved in the match.